Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 Salesforce case with service and account financial information

-Billing & finance
+Billing & Finance

 At Nextian we recommend keeping billing / finance outside Salesforce (this seems to be a common practice for the industry).